First, you had a sudden breakup that hit you out of nowhere.

-But despite all of it, we got through to each other, and now we help our clients do the same in our Coaching Calls.
+But despite all of it, we got through to each other, and now we help our students do the same in our Ex Back Program.

 Thank you for reading, and I hope you feel a bit better now.
 You can of course also leave your story or questions you have in the comments, and I’ll get back to you.